 Bomana War Cemetery is not just another tourist attraction, but a peaceful and solemn place.

-It’s touching to see the impressive rotunda perched up the hill, bearing the names of the missing, hundreds of which have never been recognized.
-Out of the 3,824 soldiers buried here, 699 of them remain unidentified.
+Established in 1942 by the Commonwealth War Graves Commission (CWGC), It’s a small piece of Australian in Papua New Guinea.
+A cemetery created in honor of the fallen Australian and Allied soldiers who fought in the former Territory of Papua and Bougainville Island during the Second World War.
+It’s touching to see the impressive rotunda perched up the hill, bearing the names of the missing, hundreds of which have never been recognised.
+Out of the 3,826 soldiers buried here, 703 of them remain unidentified.
 “A soldier of the 1939-1945 war.
-Known unto God,” harrowingly reads on hundreds of plaques.
-In addition, one Dutch citizen and one non-war related burial are interred on premise.
+Known unto God,” harrowingly reads on hundreds of plaques, laid down over 8 hectares of well maintained and manicured lawns.

-While the CWGC doesn’t offer tours, visits can be arranged via organizations found online or through travel agents.
+- While the CWGC doesn’t offer tours, visits can be arranged via organisations found online or through travel agents.
 Battlefield tours are one such option.

 - The cemetery can be visited at the same time as Varirata National Park as it’s along the same highway.

 - The ANZAC Day Dawn Service is traditionally held at the three war cemetaries with Bomana War Cemetary touted by many as the place to be on ANZAC Day (25th April).